The Big Spin: Fantasy 5 Dream Machine

+Twice as Grand Prix

 The concept would be carried into the first game of the first episode of the quarterly show Make Me Rich for the Michigan Lottery.
 The "picking from 12 numbers" board, however, came from Illinois Instant Riches, Flamingo Fortune, and NY Wired, and never had been featured on The Big Spin.
+The concept of advancing by having a different binary choice from the other two came from “Odd Money Wins” from The Massachusetts Lottery’s “Bonus Bonanza.”

 Road to Riches (1987)

 Hostess Gene Fox (née Nixon) would draw envelopes which contained tickets from a drum.
 Whoever’s ticket was drawn would win a car.

 Win & Spin (1988)

 Hostess Gene Fox (née Nixon) would draw three letters from three different ball-drawing machines.
 Each ball had a letter on them.
 If the letters match an at-home player’s winning ticket, they would win $500.

 Whirl Win (1994–1995)

 A player takes part in trying to get as much money as possible in 30 seconds in two glass boxes.
 The player can pick specially marked sheets from the ground or in the air and put them in boxes on his or her sides.
 When time is up, the player's winnings are counted in the boxes and in their hands.
 There are one hundred sheets marked $100, and ten sheets with $1,000.
 If the player gets the marked sheet worth $25,000, the player automatically wins that amount.
 The format is similar to the bonus round in the 2002–2003 version of Beat The Clock, and the bonus round of The Diamond Head Game.